dreamcatcher-tech/network/Inbox/2025-07-24 1355 sql files in multiple files.md

 a repo could have several sql databases, as it just depends on a particular folder structure being present that can be translated into a sql database.

-so if we could use dolt as t
+so if we could use dolt as the on disk format, then we could present a sql db with very little code of our own.